pkowalchuk/SPRING2024TIDYVERSE/README.md

 - Amanda Fox: I extended Anna Moy's vignette about dplyr and ggplot with an example using several additional functions from each of these packages

 - Anna Moy - I extended Natalie Kalukeerthie's vignette with additional examples of additional items that can be added to the ggplot.

+- Natalie Kalukeerthie - I extended Kalie Evans' vignette with demonstrations using the dplyr package on the included data set.